Brzydok/Hyperskill.org/Git/README.md

-I learned the basic git commands:
+# Git Basics

--initializing a repository
+I have gained knowledge in using basic Git commands.
+These include:

--staging changes
+- Initializing a repository

--staging changes
+- Staging changes

--making commits
+- Making commits

--studing how to "ignore" unnecessary files
+- Studying how to "ignore" unnecessary files